WillPowellUk/irl-180-day-check/README.md

 ]
 ```

 Each entry represents a period **spent abroad**, and the script will calculate all relevant metrics and checks from these dates.

----
+4. Run the notebook script.

 ## ✅ Features